rortan134/use-selectify/README.md

 ### Styling

 By default the selection box comes with some styling.
-You can override the className prop and specify how you want your selection box to look through the Outlet Component.
+You can override it with the `className` prop and specify how you want your selection box to look through the Outlet Component.
 For Styled Components or Stitches see [how to render your own selection box](#other-use-cases).

 > **Note**
 >